Before you buy, consider the points listed below:

 - Local key holders must be identified to respond when assistance is required.
 Keyholders must agree to respond during the day and night if they are required to open your door.
 Some services will operate with a key safe for emergency services to use if a local keyholder is not available

 - The person at home wears a wristband or pendant which is connected via a base unit to a local or national call centre.
-Most local councils have a social alarm service

 - When the alarm is raised it goes to a 24-hour call centre where the operator can speak to the user immediately and will follow the procedure agreed by the user and their carers to summon key holders or the emergency services